Huge Gender Gap in Pensions: silent problem a cause for alarm

 The fear is that individuals accustomed to economic independence in their daily affairs might be confronted, once they enter pensionable age, with systems built around the presumption that dependence is the ‘normal’ situation.
 What had been gained in the labour market may be reversed

-.
+in pensions.
 The worrying fact is that we are only gradually

 forming an opinion as to whether this fear is unfounded or not.
 The statistical analysis showed 10 that gender gaps in pension are many times as